 Last night’s victory marked the sixth consecutive victory at the John Smith’s Stadium for the Red Devils.
 It is also now the third consecutive season in which Salford’s first away victory of the Betfred Super League season has come at the John Smith’s Stadium.

-It is also Salford’s first victory in Round One of the Betfred Super League since 2014 when the Red Devils overcame Wakefield Trinity 18-14 at the AJ Bell Stadium.
+It is also Salford’s first victory in Round One of the Betfred Super League since 2014 when the Red Devils overcame Wakefield Trinity 18-14 at the The Salford Stadium.

 The away following

 The Salford Red Devils faithful turned out in strong numbers for the opening game of the 2019 Betfred Super League season with both Ian Watson and Niall Evalds praising the following from the supporters.

 Tonight they brought a superb performance and about 1500 away fans.
 Brilliant.
 Well done all. pic.twitter.com/c2tgIJkB89

 — Forty20LIVE – Rugby League Podcasts & Videos (@Forty20LIVE) February 1, 2019

 The away following was extremely similar to that of last season’s trip to Halifax and were loud and proud throughout.
 The Red Devils host London Broncos on Sunday 10th February and will be looking for some more terrific support.